-Often this "negotiated price" will be a simple discount that reflects an actual price that the Host Blue pays to the Member's healthcare provider.
-Sometimes, it is an estimated price that takes into account special arrangements with the Member's healthcare provider or provider group that may include types of settlements, incentive payments and/or other credits or charges.
+Often this "negotiated price" will be a simple discount that reflects an actual price paid that the Host Blue pays to the Member's healthcare provider.
+Sometimes, it is an estimated price that takes into account special arrangements with the Member's healthcare provider or provider group that may include types of settlements, incentive payments, and/or other credits or charges.
 Occasionally, it may be an average price, based on a discount that results in expected average savings for similar types of healthcare providers after taking into account the same types of transactions as with an estimated price.

-Estimated pricing and average pricing also take into account adjustments to correct for over- or underestimation of past pricing of claims, as noted above.
-However, such adjustments will not affect the price QCC has used for the Member's claim because they will not be applied after a claim has already been paid.
+Estimated pricing and average pricing, going forward, also take into account adjustments to correct for over- or underestimation of modifications of past pricing for the types of transaction modifications noted above.
+However, such adjustments will not affect the price QCC uses for the Member's claim because they will not be applied retroactively to claims already paid.